hindu-comm/weblogs/manasataramgini/2013/07/2013-07-13_dinosaurian-endothermy.md

 endothermic or not.
 In the case of the mammals the intuition ran almost the opposite way.
-Few people even thought it as being a worthwhile question to investigate whether Mesozoic mammals were endothermic – they simply had to be\!
+Few people even thought it as being a worthwhile question to investigate whether Mesozoic mammals were endothermic – they simply had to be!
 For many this even organically extended to the Permian with everything within clade Theriodontia or even Therapsida being considered endothermic.
 It was only after the great anatomist Witmer clearly outlined the principle of the extant phylogenetic bracket (EPB) that people realized what the logic was to tackle such questions.
 Since crocodiles are exothermic and extant dinosaurs are endothermic the principle of the EPB showed that it simply could not be assumed that the stem mammals or the stem birds, i.e. Mesozoic dinosaurs, were endothermic.
 It needed independent biological arguments to establish